Niles, Illinois: Education

 Until 1998 the Chicago Futabakai Japanese School was located in Niles.
 In 1998 it moved to Arlington Heights.

 Transportation

 Niles Free Bus

 The Niles Free Bus is a courtesy bus system, which operates within the Village of Niles at no charge to riders.
 The Free Bus runs continually from 6:30 a.m. to 5:00 p.m. on weekdays, and from 9:30 a.m. to 4:30 p.m. on weekends.
 The buses stop at all major shopping centers, public facilities, and within a short distance of every residence.

+Pace

+Pace provides bus service on multiple routes in the village connecting Niles to destinations across the region.
+Both the Pace Pulse Milwaukee Line and Pulse Dempster Line serve the village.